wmvolckmann/wmvolckmann.github.io/research/multiport.md

 ### User Reviews ###
-All three platforms exhibit a statistically significant downward trend in user score for multiplatform games.[^7] However, the figure below again illustrates how subtle any platform difference is, on average, over the last 20 years: both the trend lines and scatterplots are difficult to distinguish visually between platforms (albeit there appears to be more distinction compared to Metascores).
+All three platforms exhibit a statistically significant downward trend in user score for multiplatform games.[^7] However, the figure below again illustrates how subtle any platform difference is, on average, over the last 20 years: both trendlines and scatterplots are fairly similar visually across platforms (albeit there appears to be more distinction compared to Metascores).
 MANOVA tests are again consistent the preceding intuition in that they are unable to differentiate between platform based purely on user score or when also including quarterly or yearly times as predictors.[^8]

 ![User Score Ports](multiport_userscores.png)